hansr0518/Predictive-maintenance/README.md

 import s3fs
 from matplotlib import pyplot as plt
 ```
-Now, you can load parquet format file from s3 bucket.
+Now, you can load parquet format files from s3 bucket.

 # Usage
 This data set has so many sensors value: 626 columns.